 Pick up is outside your terminal under the green overhead sign that reads “Fly Away Buses and Long Distance Vans”.
 It is a scheduled bus, leaving twice every hour.
 This means that it leaves the stop promptly at departure time whether it is full or not.

 When I took this bus with my young family there were only 4 others on a coach that seats 50.

 The link to the Bus is here: Disneyland Resort Express

 Most of us know how Uber works by now.
 Download the App and you’re basically away.
 This will cost you US $40-60.

-If you are sharing the ride with your travel buddies that works out to be

-  only a max $30 each, no stopping for others or their hotels.
-Perfect option

-  for solo travellers or parties of two or three.
+If you are sharing the ride with your travel buddies that works out to be only a max $30 each, no stopping for others or their hotels.
+Perfect option for solo travellers or parties of two or three.

-  Taxi: Probably the worst of the options, as it can cost you over $100 plus
+Probably the worst of your legitimate options, as it can cost you over $100, plus tip!

-  tip!

-  Personally I would go to Disneyland without a car and then rent one from a

-  rent a car place near Disneyland.
+Personally I would go to Disneyland without a car and then rent one from a rent a car place near Disneyland.

-  I used Select Rent a Car on South Harbour Boulevard because it was close to

-  our hotel and had exceptional reviews.
-I wasn’t disappointed; receiving top

-  class service.
-The owner even gave me his personal mobile number just in

-  case we got into any scrapes, whether car related or not!
+I like to use Select Rent a Car on South Harbour Boulevard because it is close to hotels and always has exceptional reviews.
+I’m never disappointed; always receiving top class service.
+The owner even gave me his personal mobile number just in case we got into any scrapes, whether car related or not!